-At the beginning of the 19th century Hungary was ruled by the House of Hapsburg.
-Central banking functions in the Empire were first carried out by the Austrian National Bank which was founded on July 1, 1816 and later by the Austro-Hungarian Bank founded on September 30, 1878, which operated on a parity basis.
 During the revolution and war of independence of 1848-49 the first independent Hungarian government commissioned the Hungarian Commercial Bank of Pest as the central bank.
+Until then, central banking functions were carried out by the Austro-Hungarian Bank founded on September 30, 1878, which operated on a parity basis.
 As a result of the First World War, the Austro-Hungarian Empire crumbled and the Austro-Hungarian Bank was dissolved.
 The functions and responsibilities of a central bank were assumed by the Royal Hungarian State Bank, which was established on July 11, 1921.

 The first independent Hungarian central bank, the National Bank of Hungary, commenced operations on June 24, 1924, in the form of a company limited by shares.
 The Bank's first President was Sándor Popovics.
 The Bank was able to stabilise the crown, which had suffered from inflation since the First World War, and then moved on to issue a new currency, the pengo.
 The Bank also began maintaining the state's accounts and managing its debts.
 Through its interest rate and credit policies, its bill discounting principles and practices, it controlled the flow of credit in the country and influenced the operation of the banking system.
 Management of foreign exchange matters was also placed under the Bank's control.
 It has been a shareholder and active member of the Bank for International Settlements since the founding of this institution in 1930.